AdlerSalbei/TvT_HoldingPoint.Altis/README.md

 ## Commandvehicles (BLUFOR)
 BLUFOR will start their game with a *Commandvehicle*.

-The *Commandvehicles* position is marked on BLUFOR's map at the start.
+The *Commandvehicle* position is marked on BLUFOR's map at the start.

 ## Factions
 Different factions for BLUFOR and OPFOR can be chosen during mission setup.
 The chosen faction will determine the loadouts, the *Commandvehicle* and the supplies that players can buy.
 Typical BLUFOR factions (e.g. Russia) can be chosen for the OPFOR side to put them in the defending role.